 Description

-Adds a variable-based filter to the chart.
-When you configure a variable replacement in the General configurations panel, Simple Log Service adds a filter control to the upper-left corner of the chart.
-When you select a value from the filter, Simple Log Service automatically replaces the variable in the query statement with that value and reruns the query.
+Adds a variable-based filter to an individual chart.
+After you configure variable replacement in the General Configurations, Log Service adds a filter to the upper-left corner of the chart.
+You can select a value from the filter.
+Log Service automatically replaces the variable in the query statement with the selected value and runs the query again.
 For a configuration example, see Example 2: Configure variable replacement.

 -